Online Guitar Tuner

 6. Green = In Tune: When the indicator is centered and green, your string is perfectly tuned!

-• 7-string guitars, including baritone and drop tunings
+• 7-string guitars including baritone and low-register tunings

 • 8-string guitars and extended-range instruments